 The School of English Dublin City University

-The School of English, DCU, is a dynamic research-focused school with expertise in a variety of literary eras and genres including Poetry, Children's Literature, Irish Studies, American writing, post-colonial literature, nineteenth-century writing, the Novel, Drama, and Creative Writing.
-This is an exciting time for us as we build upon our strengths and traditions in a newly expanded School.
-As part of our commitment to excellence in postgraduate research the School of English is pleased to offer a scholarship for a full-time PhD student commencing September 2018.
+DCU School of English is a dynamic research-focused school with expertise in a variety of literary eras and genres including Poetry, Children's Literature, Irish Studies, American writing, Post-colonial Literature, Romanticism, Nineteenth-century writing, the Novel, Drama, and Creative Writing.
+As part of our commitment to excellence in postgraduate research, the School of English is pleased to offer a scholarship for a full-time PhD student commencing September 2019.
 The successful candidate will be paid a stipend of €16,000 per annum for up to four years, subject to satisfactory annual progression.
 Registration fees will also be paid.
-There will also be a number of fees-only scholarships available.
+There may also be a number of fees-only scholarships available.

 The School of English is particularly interested in receiving research proposals in the following areas: